syncfusion/blazor-docs/src/buttons/split-button/how-to/group-items-in-popup.md

----
-title: "Group items in Popup"
-component: "Split Button"
-description: "This section explains how to group popup items using list view component in Blazor."
----

 # Group items in Popup

 Items in popup can be grouped in Split Button by templating entire popup with ListView.
 To achieve grouping in ListView,